cafebazaar/CafeBazaarAuth/README.md

 In case the user has already granted the access, use the following method to get the latest data:

 ```
-CafeSignIn.getLastSignedInAccount(this, this,CafeSingInCallback { account ->
+BazaarSignIn.getLastSignedInAccount(this, this,BazaarSingInCallback { account ->
         updateUI(account)
  })
 ```